 Firstly, you may ask, what is content marketing?
-Put in its simplest terms content marketing is about information that people want to read.
+Put in it’s simplest terms content marketing is about information that people want to read.

-Content marketing isn’t a brochure, or an advert.
+Content marketing isn’t a brochure or an advert.
 It’s about marketing your business via the sharing of focused, timely and relevant educational, enjoyable, or insightful information.
 Like an editor consistently producing copy that people will happily read and share.

-It’s not about imposing a definitive sales pitch about every element of your product or services, it’s about guiding them towards the best course of action. (in line with your businesses offering and solutions) that will eventually help your clients understanding of a particular product or service.
-Specifically, within a business environment effective content marketing will assist or change client behaviour in the form of a purchase decision.
+It’s not about imposing a definitive sales pitch about every element of your product or services, it’s about guiding them towards the best course of action. (in line with your businesses offering and solutions) that will eventually help your clients understand of a particular product or service.
+Specifically, within a business environment, effective content marketing will assist or change client behaviour in the form of a purchase decision.

 Content marketing is a strategic marketing approach focused on creating and distributing valuable, consistent, relevant content to entice and keep a clearly-defined audience.
 And ultimately, to drive profitable customer interaction.